ai4spacecraft/ai4spacecraft.github.io/cfp.md

 - Autonomous spacecraft operations
 - Human-centric and explainable AI for operator empowerment

-We sollicit submissions focused on peaceful advancing of humanity, support of the United Nations Sustainable Development Goals and space sustainability.
+We sollicit submissions focused on peaceful advancing of humanity, support of the [United Nations Sustainable Development Goals](https://sdgs.un.org/goals){:target="_blank"} and space sustainability.

 ## Important dates